kamperh/bucktsong_segmentalist/readme.md

     git clone https://github.com/kamperh/segmentalist.git ../src/segmentalist/
     git clone https://github.com/kamperh/speech_correspondence.git \
         ../src/speech_correspondence/
+    git clone https://github.com/kamperh/speech_dtw.git ../src/speech_dtw/
     git clone https://github.com/bootphon/tde.git ../src/tde

-To use `segmentalist`, run `make` in its directory.
+For both `segmentalist` and `speech_dtw`, you need to run `make` to build.
 Unit tests can be performed by running `make test`.
-See its readme for more details.
+See the readmes for more details.

-The `speech_correspondence` repository is only necessary if you plan to do correspondence autoencoder (cAE) feature extraction.
+The `speech_correspondence` and `speech_dtw` repositories are only necessary if you plan to do correspondence autoencoder (cAE) feature extraction.
 This repository uses the Theano and Pylearn2 dependencies, which is unnecessary if cAE features will not be used.
 The `tde` repository is only necessary if you plan to also calculate the evaluation metrics from the Zero Resource Speech Challenge 2015; without `tde` you will not be able to calculate the metrics in Section 4.5 of [Kamper et al., 2016](http://arxiv.org/abs/1606.06950), but you will still be able to calculate the other metrics in the paper.